Cammag: History

+Recent matches

-An open Cammag match is played on Boxing Day/Hunt the Wren Day (26 December) on the Tynwald field at St John's.
+An open Cammag match is played on Hunt the Wren Day (26 December) on the Tynwald field at St John's.
 Matches are held between the North and the South of the island.
 Research by David Fisher in the archives of Manx National Heritage clarified that the Northern line historically ran from the Grand Island Hotel to Niarbyl, south of Peel.
 The game usually starts at 2 p.m., and is played over three 20-minute periods.

 Teams are informal and unregulated, often numbering more than 50 people (both males and females) on the field – historic commentary cites matches played with anywhere between four and two hundred players.
-In recent years, the match has been refereed by local radio presenter John Kaneen who revived the game in recent years.
+During the early 2000s, the match was refereed by the late local radio presenter John Kaneen.
 Playing equipment is supposed to consist of a bent stick, though there are many variations on the design.
 The game is a physically demanding contact sport, and protective equipment is advised.

 The game usually revolves around a central pack, where a large number of players are confined in a small space, and the ball cannot move large distances.
 Breakout attacks down the open wings occasionally take place, though the large number of players in the centre of the field makes it difficult to attack the staked-out goals from outside positions.

-Isle of Man Cammag Association

-In January 2014 it was announced that the Isle of Man Cammag Association had been founded to act as the governing body for the game.
-It was expected that a league of 7 teams would have been created, with the first game expected to have taken place on 5 July 2015.
-However, the expected association did not materialise, and no league was ever set up.
-Cammag remains without a governing body, and without a formal set of rules.